krispo/redux-json-tree/README.md

 # Redux-Json-Tree

 React/Redux `editable` JSON tree component for deeply nested data, with a single store.
-Unlike [normalizr](https://github.com/gaearon/normalizr) principals, it works directly with a row JSON, and instead of `id`'s React component save a `path` to to a specific field of JSON.
+Unlike [normalizr](https://github.com/gaearon/normalizr) principals, it works directly with a row JSON, and instead of `id`'s React component save a `path` to a specific field of JSON.
 For example, suppose we have a json:
 ```js
 {